solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

       - `_components`: components previously copied from Shoelace that have replace `sl` prefixes with `sd` prefixes
       - **`components`**: Primary folder containing our Web Components.
 Added as stories in the "COMPONENTS" section.
         - `accordion`: Lit JS web component that implements an accordion.
 The comments are automatically compiled into the Storybook docs and should be used for user clarification.
-        - `accoridion.tests.ts`: Suite of jest tests for the accordion component.
+        - `accordion.tests.ts`: Suite of jest tests for the accordion component.
 Critical for deployment and maintenance.
         - `accordion.stories.ts`: Collection of Storybook stories that are primarily used for visual testing with Chromatic.
 Any **samples** are added as stories here.
       - `docs`: all ".mdx" doc files that appear in the "DOCS" section of our Storybook
         - `migration`: Individual component migration guides